georgehtaylor1/WebServer/README.md

 [15:09]

 Can now serve sub directories and returns error message in response when could not locate directory, needs updating to proper HTTP error.
 Next task is to serve files.

+[23:04]

+Performed a fairly major restructuring, if a directory is referenced by the URI it will return a redirect response to an index.html in that directory
+If an index.html is referenced that doesn't exist then a directory listing page will be presented (This will probably end up being extended to referencing any file that doesn't exist in a directory
+This seems to be working fairly well but there is some funny business occuring when testing in google chrome.
+More debugging needed